Global stocks ease as gloomy data takes shine off U.S. stimulus hopes

 The yield on Italian 10-year benchmark bonds touched its highest since early November on reports that Prime Minister Giuseppe Conte may be tempted by the prospect of a snap election.

-The Euro STOXX 600 was 0.8% weaker as investors digested weaker flash PMI readings for January.
+The Euro STOXX 600 was 1% weaker, heading for its worst daily showing of the year so far, as investors digested weaker flash PMI readings for January.
 Lockdown restrictions to contain the coronavirus pandemic hit the bloc’s dominant service industry.

 MSCI’s broadest index of Asia Pacific stocks outside of Japan was 0.8% lower.